RuedigerVoigt/userprovided/README.md

 *"Never trust user input!"* is also true outside the security context: You cannot be sure users always provide you with valid and well formatted data.

 *The Python package `userprovided` checks input for validity and / or plausibility.
-Besides that it contains some methods to convert into standardized formats.*
+Besides that it contains some methods to convert input into standardized formats.*

+The code has type hints ([PEP 484](https://www.python.org/dev/peps/pep-0484/)) and aims to provide useful log and error messages.

 Userprovided has functionality for the following inputs:
 * [parameters](handle-parameters): [Check a dictionary](check-a-parameter-dictionary) for valid, needed, and unknown keys / convert lists, strings and tuples into a set / check if an integer or string is in a specific range / ...
 * [url](handle-urls): [Normalize an URL](normalize-urls) and drop specific keys from the query part of it / Check if a string is an URL / [Determine a file extension]() from an URL and the Mime-type sent by the server.
-* [hash](file-hashes): is the hash method available? / calculate a file hash.
+* [hash](file-hashes): is the hash method available? / calculate a file hash and optionally compare it to an expected value.
 * [date](handle-calendar-dates): Does a given date exist? / Convert English and German long format dates to ISO strings
 * [mail](check-email-addresses): Check if a string is a valid email address

-The code has type hints ([PEP 484](https://www.python.org/dev/peps/pep-0484/)).

 ## Installation